robertoloss/rust-canvas-game-01/readme.md

-Platformer game written in Rust using wasm and canvas.
+Platformer game written in Rust using wasm-bindgen and canvas.

 Left and right arrow to move.
 'x' to jump.